Quitch/Queller-AI/README.md

 ### TOFIX

-- Takes too long transition from a naval start to a land game on mixed maps
 - Doesn't understand when it needs to build units in preparation for an attack versus when it should shutdown factories so it can build super weapons

-### WONTFIX

-- Ignores the factory and fabber preferences of client/UI AI personality mods

 ### CANTFIX